not-a-dev-stein/N-oob-vim/README.md

   - [gitsigns](https://github.com/lewis6991/gitsigns.nvim) - for git signs for when and where you have diffs, and checking blame
   - [indent-blankline](https://github.com/lukas-reineke/indent-blankline.nvim) - for better indentation, showing visible signs for tabs and spaces
   - [lualine](https://github.com/hoob3rt/lualine.nvim) - a better statusline in both looks and functionality
+  - [markdown-preview](https://github.com/iamcco/markdown-preview.nvim) - An easy way to preview how your markdown files will look like
   - [nvim-tree](https://github.com/kyazdani42/nvim-tree.lua) - an easy and fast file explorer to the side of the screen
   - [suda](https://github.com/lambdalisue/suda.vim) - for automatically running nvim with sudo when needed
   - [telescope](https://github.com/nvim-telescope/telescope.nvim) - really powerful searching tool